thecheeseman/zombies_v5_r13/README.md

 #### Revision 13.1
 #### 04/04/16 - 08/04/16

+    + Added destructible barricades
+    + Now when you buy Flashbangs, they will completely replace your regular grenades :)
     + Sniper now does 2X damage when invisible
     + Added Sniper class with special ability: invisibility (active after not moving for 3 seconds)
     - Removed "immunity" progress bar as it's basically useless and wasting 2/31 HUD elements